Karyn Dwyer

-Karyn Dwyer (born Karyn Elizabeth Dwyer; 22 March 1975 – 25 September 2018) was a Canadian actress, whose best known role was as Maggie in the 1999 film Better Than Chocolate.
+Karyn Elizabeth Dwyer (22 March 1975 – 25 September 2018) was a Canadian actress, whose best known role was as Maggie in the 1999 film Better Than Chocolate.

 Early life

-Dwyer was the oldest of five children, three sons and two daughters, born into an Irish Catholic family in Corner Brook, Newfoundland, Canada, on 22 March 1975, Her father died at the age of 38.
+Dwyer was the oldest of five children, three sons and two daughters, born into an Irish Catholic family in Corner Brook, Newfoundland, Canada, on 22 March 1975.
+Her father died at the age of 38.
 Her brother died at the age of 24.
 All her brothers were named after the Boston Bruins: Brad (Park), Barry (Beck) and Paul (Hurley).

 Dwyer studied acting with the Youth Theatre.
 She made her stage debut at the Arts and Culture Center at the age of 10, playing the title role in Theatre Newfoundland and Labrador's production of Alice in Wonderland and went on to become an accomplished child stage actress performing in various theatres throughout Newfoundland and Labrador.
 She also performed in her school productions, won awards for acting, public speaking, singing and instrumental performance and wrote for the school newspaper.
 She moved to Toronto, Ontario, to attend the George Brown Theatre School.
 Dwyer attended theatre school for one year and then began studying with David Rotenberg's on-camera acting class also in Toronto and later John Riven's Meisner.